Modular Medical Integrated Curriculum (MMEDIC)

 Students who for any reason (e.g., academic, motivational, ethical, or emotional) are found to be ill-suited for the program may be transferred without loss of credit into their undergraduate college.
 Such students may apply for entry to the School of Medicine or any other medical school by the conventional premedical route.
 Students may transfer voluntarily out of the program at any point and continue their undergraduate education at Boston University.

 MMEDIC is designed to provide a gradual and orderly transition into the curriculum of the School of Medicine and not to be an accelerated program.
-Students are expected to receive the BA in no fewer than the traditional four curricular years.
-The MD is awarded in no less than four curricular years from the time of entering the School of Medicine.
+Students are expected to receive the BA or BS in no fewer than the traditional four curricular years.
+The MD is awarded no less than four curricular years from the time of entering the School of Medicine.

 Promotion Requirements to Enter the School of Medicine